 We were indeed an all-female group—to this day, a rare sight in the Alps.
 In June 2018 eight Dartmouth undergraduates embarked on the Dartmouth Outing Club’s first mountaineering expedition to Chamonix, France.
 Six months before, Mallory Byrd ’19 had envisioned a trip focused on women’s leadership.
 The expedition would give female leaders in the DOC the opportunity to improve their technical mountaineering skills.
 What’s more, the absence of men would give us more freedom to discuss the obstacles we face in outdoor leadership.
 We hoped to return to Dartmouth ready to bring other students—of both genders—into the mountains.

 Leading our expedition were veteran climbers Margaret Wheeler ’97 and sisters Liz and Erin Smart, both members of the International Federation of Mountain Guides.
 It says something about the sport of mountaineering that of the 138 accredited American guides, only 12 are women.
 This revelation—and the French guide’s jeer—strengthened our resolve to hone our skills.
 Our rock wall climb done, we would tackle our main objective: Gran Paradiso.
-First summited in 1860, the “Great Paradise” is the tallest mountain in Italy at 13,323 feet.
+First summited in 1860, the “Great Paradise” is the seventh tallest mountain in Italy at 13,323 feet.
 Climbers must ascend a whopping 4,300 feet on their last day to reach the iconic white statue of the Madonna at the summit.

 Four days later, Evening light filtered through the curtained windows of Rifugio Vittorio Emanuele II, an avalanche- and wind-proof bunker located more than halfway up Gran Paradiso’s snowy slopes.